linconkusunoki/altran/README.md

 # Altran Front-end Test (React)
+You can check the code running [on this link](https://github.com/linconkusunoki/altran)
 ## What I've done?

 - First of all I like to set the code patterns with `Prettier`, `ESLint` and `EditorConfig`